not-empty/ala-microframework-php/README.md

 Don't forget to change `APP_ENV` to `production` value.
 Don't use that in develop mode because this parameter cache all your project.

+The production docker is located in `docker/prod` and you can change the Nginx config or PHP if you want.

 ### Development

 Want to contribute?
 Great!